by Laura Parker Roerden

 like a bird,

-but it has hands
+but it has wings

 to receive

-shadow from
+the shadow from

 starlight